the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 ### Elite

 Now it's time to get the **elite fit**.
-You do not need to have every skill at elite level to fly the fit!
+You do not need to have every skill at elite level to fly the fit & for the Ascendancy Elite fits you do not need the full implant set to fly the fit, but you will need the implants to get your elite tags.
 Go buy those upgrades while still training/injecting the skills.

 - This is a good time to get **abyssal modules**. [mutaplasmid.space](https://mutaplasmid.space/) is a good website for finding contracts, but remember abyssals must be "better than faction".
 See the badges section for [Bastion Badge](/guide/badges) requirements for abyssals should you wish to obtain it.